parodos-dev/serverless-workflows/make.md

 * Linux OS
 * Container registry credentials to publish the generated image

-The actuall implementation is delegated to shell scripts localted under the [scripts](./scripts/) folder that run in a containerized image including all the required dependencies: there's no need to install any other tool in the local environment.
+The actual implementation is delegated to shell scripts located under the [scripts](./scripts/) folder that run in a containerized image including all the required dependencies: there's no need to install any other tool in the local environment.